oswaldkam/oswaldkam.github.io/_portfolios/investsmarter.md

       type: image

 ---
-A mission-critical application developed for live broadcast program - [Invest Smarter (智富通)](https://viu.tv/encore/invest-smarter), a financial TV program.
-It empowers Production Assistants (PAs) to control and customize on-screen content in real-time, delivering accurate and engaging information during live broadcasts.
+A mission-critical application developed for the live broadcast program [Invest Smarter (智富通)](https://viu.tv/encore/invest-smarter), a financial TV show.
+The application provides the Production Assistants (PAs) with a way to control and customize what is on-screen in real-time, giving accurate and compelling information during live broadcasts.

+#### **Key Features and Capabilities:**
+- **XML Data Integration:**
-Due to restrictions from the Hong Kong Exchange, the program does not connect directly to stock data providers.
-Instead, all stock price data and related financial and industry-specific information are delivered in XML format through the data provider's program.
-The Control Panel reads and parses this XML data to update CG elements dynamically, including rolling tickers, stock highlights, industry sectors, announcements, and news summaries.
+  - Processes stock price data and related financial or industry-specific information provided in XML format by the program of the data provider, ensuring that the result does not violate any restrictions set by the Hong Kong Exchange.
+  - Dynamically updates CG elements, including rolling tickers, stock highlights, industry sectors, announcements, and news summaries.

-With its intuitive design and robust functionality, the application allows for seamless editing and management of display content.
-Tailored for the demands of live broadcasting, it ensures reliability, compliance, and a polished viewing experience for audiences.
+- **Intuitive Content Management:**
+  - Provides a user-friendly interface for seamless editing and management of display content in rea- time.
+  - Ensures that the visual presentation is accurate and appealing, prepared for live broadcasting.  \

+- **Reliability and Compliance:**
+  - Created to meet the high demand of live TV productions with the assurance of providing an uninterrupted and polished viewing experience.
+  - Adheres to industry regulations with robust functionality for financial data presentation.

+This custom solution supports production teams with reliable, efficient tools for live broadcasts, and enables precision, compliance, and viewer engagement.